 MyDro 850 remote terminal units (RTUs) are recommended for most applications requiring transducers and all applications that are used for remote control of any kind.
 These devices include three output relays that are the basis for most remote control.
+MyDro 50s can be used for tank monitoring when set for two-minute reporting interval.
 The built-in input/output (I/O) capabilities are fully explained on the respective specification sheets and I/O expansion options are described in the Accessory Catalog.

 This document is not an installation or training manual.
 The document titled "Tank and Well Control Package" is available for a high-level understanding of that system.
 Likewise, all Mission hardware has a corresponding installation manual.
 Third party sensors, control panels, and accessories also include owner's and/or operator's manuals.
 Please read and understand those documents.
-Finally, Mission offers included technical support, training webinars, videos, and quarterly newsletters.
+Finally, Mission offers included technical support, training webinars, videos, and more.
 Registration for these resources is available at 123mc.com under the Support tab.